 - psychosis – disordered thinking detached from reality

 Larger psilocybin doses, including an overdose, can lead to intense hallucinogenic effects over a longer period of time.
 An intense “trip” episode may occur, which may involve panic, paranoia, psychosis, frightful visualizations (“bad trip”), and very rarely death.
-Memory of a “bad trip” can last a lifetime.
+The memory of a “bad trip” can last a lifetime.

 Abuse of psilocybin mushrooms could also lead to toxicity or death if a poisonous mushroom is incorrectly thought to be a “magic” mushroom and ingested.
 If vomiting, diarrhea, or stomach cramps begin several hours after consuming the mushrooms, the possibility of poisoning with toxic mushrooms should be considered, and emergency medical care should be sought immediately.

-Tolerance to the use of psilocybin has been reported, which means a person needs an increasing larger dose to get the same hallucinogenic effect.
-“Flashbacks”, similar to those occur in some people after using LSD, have also been reported with mushrooms.
+Tolerance to the use of psilocybin has been reported, which means a person needs an increasingly larger dose to get the same hallucinogenic effect.
+“Flashbacks”, similar to those occurring in some people after using LSD, have also been reported with mushrooms.
 It is reported that people who use LSD or mescaline can build a cross-tolerance to psilocybin, as well.

 Common hallucinogens, with the possible exception of phencyclidine (PCP), are not usually tested for on standard workplace drug screens.
 However, if desired by legal authorities, medical personnel, or an employer, it is possible to perform laboratory assays that can detect any drug or metabolite, including psilocybin, via advanced techniques.

 When tested via urine, the psilocybin mushroom metabolite psilocin can stay in your system for up to 3 days.
 However, metabolic rate, age, weight, age, medical conditions, drug tolerance, other drugs or medications used, and urine pH of each individual may affect actual detection periods.